ramp106/reviews-frontend-exercise/README.md

 ## Success Context

 This challenge reflects real work at OMR Reviews.
-We regularly build dashboards that help users understand complex market data.
+We regularly build dashboards that help users understand market data.
 We value:

 - **Practical thinking** over perfect architecture
 - **Clean, maintainable code** that teammates can understand